Leutnant Edmund.

 Now we move into the attack.

 The view many Americans would have seen.
-They landed at low tide which is a long way out, with no cover except an water deep enough to hide or any of the Rommel's asparagus.
-There was supposed to be bomb craters, but as the bombers missed the beach there were none to sneak into.
+They landed at low tide which is a long way out, with no cover except any water deep enough to hide or any of the Rommel's asparagus.
+There was supposed to be bomb craters to hide in, but as the bombers missed the beach there were none to sneak into.

 Plan of 'D' camps.